Psychological Research Methods with Advanced Statistics

 Faculty of Science

-Develop the statistical methods and specialist software skills that are needed to handle and interpret large datasets documenting human behaviour, led by a professional statistician.
+Develop the statistical methods and specialist software skills that are needed to handle and interpret large datasets documenting human behaviour, led by an experienced statistician.

-Your statistical training will teach you the latest advanced techniques including confirmatory factor analysis and structural equation modelling (using Mplus software), multilevel modelling and generalised linear models.
+Your statistical training will teach you the latest advanced techniques including structural equation modelling, multilevel modelling and generalised linear models (using R software).
 During your psychological research methods training, you’ll learn a broad range of research techniques from behavioural genetics, diary study methodologies, neuroimaging and qualitative interviews, before bringing it all together during your Research Project with Advanced Statistics.